 A HINGE RAIL IS REQUIRED

-If you have a clearance of less than 12 inches or 300mm (E to F) a hinged rail is required.
+If you have a clearance of less than 12 inches or 300mm (E to F) you need a hinged rail.

-If you have an obstruction (radiator or cupboard) the minimum distance required is 26 inches or 650mm.
+If you have an obstruction (e.g. a radiator or cupboard), the minimum distance required is 26 inches or 650mm.
 So you have plenty of space to park the stairlift at the bottom.

-When an order is placed, a qualified stairlift engineer from Halton Stairlifts will call to check the suitability for installation.
+When you place an order, a qualified stairlift engineer from Halton Stairlifts will call to check the suitability for installation.